KeithQuinn/Machine-Learning-and-Statistics-Winter-21-22/README.md

 <br/>

 There are separate sections for each of the aforementioned Python libraries included in this README.
 Each section includes the objectives for that notebook and details how these objectives are met.
+This repository accounts for 100% of the marks for the module "Machine Learning and Statistics in Winter 2021/2022".

 Along with the README and the two notebooks there are data files, image files and other related files included in the repository.
-This content forms 100% of the marks for the module "Machine Learning and Statistics in Winter 2021/2022".

 Also included in this README are instructions on how to install the required packages and how to run the notebooks after the packages have been installed.